jdittrich/userNeedResearchBook/text/dataGathering.md

 > Participant: »So I had it finished and send it away to the client and then almost nothing… «
 > Researcher: »almost nothing?«

-This is a technique to make people carry on without actually adding any information.
+This this way, you can help participants to carry on without actually adding any information yourself.

 > Researcher: »almost nothing?«
 > Participant: »Yes, there was a brief mail that they got the design but I was unsure if that person actually gave it to the people who can decide something.
 That waiting just sucks.«